 SUBMITTING AN ABSENTEE BALLOT

-Location and time: Ballots mailed to the county election office must be received no later than 8:00 p.m. on election day.
+Location and time: Ballots mailed to the county election office or polling place must be received no later than 8:00 p.m. on election day.

-Other absentee ballot submission information: UOCAVA voters who have received and marked a paper ballot may return their absentee ballot by email, fax, and mail.
+Other absentee ballot submission information: UOCAVA voters who have received and marked a ballot may return their absentee ballot by email, fax or mail.
 All ballots must be received by the county election office by 8 p.m. on Election Day, unless returning electronically.
 If returning an absentee ballot electronically, it must be sent to the county election office by 8 p.m. on Election Day, and received by 5 p.m. the next day.

-How to Vote: View Montana's How to Vote guide.
+How to Vote: View Montana's voter information page.

 Getting your vote counted: For more information about voting call your local election office or call the Secretary of State's toll free voter hotline: 1-888-884-VOTE (8683)

 Problems with voting: Montana Secretary of State Elections Complaint Form